Padua12/examples--foundations--mwd-110--uhart--spring-2020/positioning/README.md

 * Observes offset properties
 * Stacking context (`z-index`) is observed
 * In the absence of offset properties, it simply behaves as though it’s `static`
+* Does scroll with the document

 ---

 ## Fixed
+* Does break flow
+* Observes offset properties
+* Stacking context (`z-index`) is observed
+* In the absence of offset properties, a fixed positioned item will be rendered in it’s original location
+* Does not scroll with the document
+* Binds to the viewport; makes the viewport its parent
+* Offset properties are offset from the viewport

 ---